Co-Parenting Disputes: Solve It or Lawyer Up?

 - If the violation continues or repeats → consult your attorney about filing a contempt motion or modification.

-If it's an ambiguous situation — say, the order says "reasonable phone contact" and you're fighting over what "reasonable" means — this is a gray zone.
-Try structured negotiation or mediation first.
+If it's an ambiguous situation — say, the order says "reasonable phone contact" and you're fighting over what "reasonable" means — try structured negotiation or mediation first.

 If no court order is being violated → Move to Filter 3.